-As we’ve just passed Black Friday and Cyber Monday, and as we prepare to begin Christmas shopping, it would behoove us to keep our habits of consumption in mind.
-It’s easy to get lost in the wave of Christmas preparation that we lose our sense of frugality and spirit of poverty.
+As we furiously drive around town trying to finish our Christmas shopping this year, it would behoove us to keep our habits of consumption in mind.
+It’s easy to get so lost in the wave of Christmas preparation that we lose our sense of frugality and spirit of poverty.
 Let this serve as your reminder to use this Advent and Christmas to prepare for the Lord’s arrival and express our generosity to others in His name.

 Father John began by explaining that simply purchasing things has no negative connotation.
 We all understand that a large part of Christmas tradition is gift-giving, not to mention that everybody also has needs to fill through the purchasing of food, clothes, appliances, etc. What determines the moral standing of our purchasing behavior is our intent.
 If we are purchasing things just to have them or to fulfill an impulsive desire or because we have the money to do so, that may not be a good reason.